alex-chisholm/r-tree-diagram/README.md

 ## Description

-A function to create tree diagram visualizations for conditional probabilities in R.
+A function to create **tree diagram visualizations** for conditional probabilities in R.

 ## Input data

 The only required input to the function is a dataframe with the following structure.
 The `pathString` column should have the names of the potential outcomes at each tree level.
 For example, there will be *no rain* or there will be *rain* as our first-level outcome.
 The column also includes second-level outcomes (e.g., no rain and a 65 degree day) separated by a forward-slash `/`.
 The `prob` column contains the probabilities associated with each path.
 Although there is no limit to the number of conditional paths that might be included, at a certain stage the visualization will become challenging to read.
+See `probabilities.csv` example file in this repo.

 | pathString | prob |
 |----------|:-------------:|